Trade foreign stocks on Charles Schwab and E*Trade (London stock exchange, Hong Kong, European, Japanese, and international stocks)

 Foreign Stocks on E*Trade

-Their website includes information on global markets, with data from exchanges like the Tokyo Stock Exchange, London Stock Exchange, and Hong Kong market, as well as from Germany, France, and Canada.
-E*Trade provides research tools for stocks listed on these exchanges.
+The firm’s website includes data on foreign exchanges, such as those in Tokyo, London, and Hong Kong, as well as Germany, France, and Canada.
+E*Trade provides research for stocks on these markets.

 Etrade International Stocks Investing

-E*Trade features an international watchlist for tracking securities on markets like Canada, France, Germany, Hong Kong, Japan, and the UK.
-You need the correct ticker symbol to add a security.
+E*Trade has an international watchlist where you can follow securities on Canadian, French, German, Hong Kong, Japanese, and UK exchanges.
+You must enter the correct symbol to add a stock.

 International Stocks Brokers Recap

-Global trading services vary widely among brokers.
-Remember that commissions for international stocks can be significantly higher than those for U.S. equities.
+Global trading services vary greatly from one firm to another.
+Always remember that trading fees can be much higher than those for U.S. stocks.

 Continue Reading